Forehead Reduction (Hair Lowering)

 Tips for a Forehead Reduction Consultation

-First ensure that you have properly researched forehead reduction surgery so that you can address all questions during the consultation.
-Bring with you any questions that you may have for the surgery so as to ensure that you do not forget them.
+First, ensure that you have properly researched forehead reduction surgery so that you can address all questions during the consultation.
+Bring with you any questions that you may have for the surgery to ensure that you do not forget them.

 Your consultation begins the moment you arrive at the surgeon’s office.
 Take a thorough look at the office and ascertain a few key qualities: